tick4441/banBTP/readme.md

 Rock on :D

 NOTE: BanBTP is provided in GGUF format, not huggingface format. this is to make the model easy to use and distribute.

+the source models for 124m and 700m do not have a huggingface format, as the original huggingface models are lost. future models will be in hf format and released as gguf.